dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 ```

 ## Querying Your Metric
-If you're interested in querying your metric, you must have the [dbt_metrics package](https://github.com/dbt-labs/dbt_metrics) installed.
-Information on how to install packages in [your project can be found here](https://docs.getdbt.com/docs/building-a-dbt-project/package-management#how-do-i-add-a-package-to-my-project) - this can be used in conjunction with the code snippet below to ensure you can query metrics in your project.
+You can dynamically query metrics directly in dbt and verify them before running a job in the deployment environment.
+To query your defined metric, you must have the [dbt_metrics package](https://github.com/dbt-labs/dbt_metrics) installed.
+Information on how to [install packages can be found here](https://docs.getdbt.com/docs/building-a-dbt-project/package-management#how-do-i-add-a-package-to-my-project).

+Use the following [metrics package](https://hub.getdbt.com/dbt-labs/metrics/latest/) installation code in your packages.yml file and run `dbt deps` to install the metrics package:

 <VersionBlock firstVersion="1.3" lastVersion="1.3">